c-kacper/my_projects/page_report/README.md

 # Page report
 Program generates a report from a log file.
 Script count requests for each URL, ignoring the protocol, ending slash and query string parameters.
-The log file path is readed from the command line argument and the generated report written to the standard output.
+The log file path is read from the command line argument and the generated report written to the standard output.
 Every line of the result follows the CSV format:
 ```"<stripped url>",<requests count>```